lucyshadel/lucyshadel.github.io/aboutme.md

 - theatre for fun

-### My story
+### My elevator pitch

-I'm from Virginia.
-I have a brother.
-I have a cat.
+I knit.
+I used to work in a needlepoint shop.
+My dad was a CS major.
+I'm taking this class because I love crafty things and because I want a better idea of what my dad does.